jnlongnecker/dungeoneers/Manual/Equipment.md

 ## Weapons

 A weapon is an `item` that is used to make `attacks`.
 When a `creature` makes an `attack` `action`, the weapon they wield determines a variety of statistics that are used during the `attack`.
 A `creature` has `weapon ranks` with certain weapon categories.
 If a `creature` does not have the proper `weapon rank` for the weapon they have `equipped`, the weapon is instead treated as an improvised weapon.
 This applies to magical weapons as well as mundane ones.
 Unless otherwise specified, a weapon must be `equipped` in a `wield` `equipment slot`.

+**Mundane Weapons**

 | Weapon Name  | Hit Dice | Pierce Dice | Wounds   | Rank       | Properties                                 |
 | ------------ | -------- | ----------- | -------- | ---------- | ------------------------------------------ |